Marche Polytechnic University, Italy, and IZA, Germany

 IZA World of Labor role

-Assistant Professor in Economic Policy, Marche Polytechnic University, Italy
+Associate Professor in Economics, Marche Polytechnic University, Italy

 PhD Economics, Université catholique de Louvain, Belgium, 2009; PhD Economics, Marche Polytechnic University, Italy, 2007